mrange/FsNICC/README.md

 This helped me alot during the initial parsing so that I could have an easy text format to see if the parsed values I produced made sense.

-But it still provides value for me when I do refactorings to the code for example optimizations or extending it with functionality to split complex polygons into simple ones.
+But it still provides value for me when I do refactorings to the code, for example optimizations or extending it with functionality to split complex polygons into simple ones.

 After the refactoring I regenerate the text file and make sure that the model changes only contain the expected changes.

-A neat little trick I think for when one are implementing parsers where you like to check the parser model in its entirity after refactoring yet want to make easy to establish a new baseline after determing the refactoring produced the right changes to the model (commit the updated text file).
+A neat little trick I think for when one are implementing parsers where you like to check the parser model in its entirety after refactoring yet want to make easy to establish a new baseline after determining the refactoring produced the right changes to the model (commit the updated text file).

 I wrote a little indented streamer writer combinator library.
 I found the library surprisingly slow but at least it produces the right result :).

 I suppose I should debug it in depth to find the bottleneck someday.

 ## Appendix 2 - My contribution to STNICC 2000
-As mentioned I did a small contribution to STNICC by providing the PRO tracker player.
+As mentioned I made a small contribution to STNICC by providing the PRO tracker player.

-If anyone is interested in a arcane Atari topic I wrote up a blog explaining the history for the [PRO tracker player](https://github.com/mrange/pt_src3).
+If anyone is interested in arcane Atari topic I wrote up a blog explaining the history for the [PRO tracker player](https://github.com/mrange/pt_src3).

 ## Appendix 3 - Portable fast bit population count.

-An interesting problem is how to count the number of bits a word effectively.
+An interesting problem is how to count the number of bits in a word effectively.
 For this parser performance it's not a problem but a fast bit counter is so wonderfully opaque and obscure I just had to include it.

 Trivially one writes a loop that checks if the lowest bit is set, increments a counter if set and then shifts the word right 1 step.